 We've compiled the best of Anthony Bourdain's Latin America trips in The Latin America Files - Volume 4, in which he further explores Colombia, Brazil and Chile.
 In Cartagena, Colombia, Tony joins chef Jorge Escandon at his restaurant, La Cevicheria, for some delicious fresh seafood.
 They visit the Central market and enjoy a meal with local market workers at Cecilia.
 Across the channel from Cartagena is Tierra Bomba, an island with a completely different way of life than its bustling sister city.
 Arnufo, a local lobster fisherman, invites Tony and Jorge to a meal at his mother's restaurant, complete with lobster that Arnufo caught that morning.
 Back on the mainland, Jorge shows Tony a popular late-night snack in the town of San Antonio: fried pig intestines and boiled pig ears.
 In Belem, Brazil, Tony meets up with Felipe, a local food enthusiast, and chef Oliviera de Ofir, an expert on indigenous Amazonian cuisine.
 Tony is led to the fish market, where he is introduced to the massive filhote catfish.
 He convinces the fishmonger to slice a sashimi-thin piece from the belly and eats it raw, something unheard of in Brazil.
 It was fantastic.
 Tony heads down the Amazon with his guide Caito, to meet up with Dr. Urano Carualho, a botanist specializing in Amazonian fauna.
 Dr. Carualho collects the prized acai berry and shows Tony how it is prepared.
 Next, Tony heads to Mexiana Island, where an enormous fish is said to lurk.
 Tony is determined to find the pirarucu, a prehistoric delicacy.
 With the help of local fishermen they set off into the jungle, moving through murky water until an enormous form breaks the water's surface.
 After landing in Santiago, Chile, Tony's friend Raul takes him to a country town in the Corrico Valley to experience a favorite pastime in Chile: the rodeo.
 Yes, there are horses, cowboys, and ropes, this rodeo is as much about the food as it is about the action.

-The best of Anthony Bourdain's Latin trips in The Latin America Files - Vol. 5, in which he further explores Chile, Brazil and Colombia.
-He dines on hoof soup, pulled pork, and walks in the footsteps of drug lord Pablo Escobar.
+Anthony Bourdain's Latin American travels explore Chile, Brazil and Colombia.
+He dines on hoof soup, pulled pork and fresh seafood, then walks in the footsteps of drug lord Pablo Escobar.